gbv/cocoda/CONTRIBUTING.md

 ## Getting Started

-Its recommended to use Node.js v10 or above.
+It's recommended to use Node.js v16 or above.

 ``` bash
 # get the sources